Dimitri-Blanchard/dfs/README.md

 * `s`	Change sorting criteria (name, type, size, date)
 * `r`	Refresh the current view
 * `f`	Toggle favorite status (basic implementation)⭐
-* `q`	Quit ShowFile (wsf)
+* `q`	Quit DirFileShow (dfs)

 ---

 ## ⚙️ Configuration

-Default settings (theme, hidden file visibility, sort order) are defined in the CONFIG dictionary at the beginning of the wsf.py script.
+Default settings (theme, hidden file visibility, sort order) are defined in the CONFIG dictionary at the beginning of the dfs.py script.
 These can be modified directly in the source file.

 ```
 CONFIG = {